CCT-JunITer/create_user_script/README.md

 You can get geckodriver [here](https://github.com/mozilla/geckodriver/releases) and add geckodriver to PATH.
 To do this move the `geckodriver` file to `/usr/local/bin`.

 You also need a config.py file which includes the allinkl_username, allinkl_pw and the email_pw of info@service-cct.de.
 You can just rename `config.sample.py` and fill in the fields.

-`cp config.sample.py config.py`.
+Use the command `cp config.sample.py config.py`.

 You also need a csv file named interessenten.csv.
-You can again just rename to `interessenten.sample.csv` with `cp interessenten.sample.csv interessenten.csv`.
+You can again just rename to `interessenten.sample.csv`.

+Use the command `cp interessenten.sample.csv interessenten.csv`.

 The format should be `first_name,last_name,email_address`.
 One row per user you want to create.

 ## Output